jacobpalm/costa/develop/index.md

 CONST False = 0
 ```

-The NOT operator will work on these just fine - meaning NOT TRUE = FALSE.
+The `NOT` operator will work on these just fine - meaning `NOT TRUE = FALSE`.
 This can be useful in many situations to write clearer code.

 ### Conventions

-The Costa UI library uses a series of conventions for variable naming.
+The Costa UI Library uses a series of conventions for variable naming.
 Although this is completely optional to follow, it is recommended to do so to ensure that all programs made using the library follow the same pattern and are easily maintained and understood.

 #### Naming